Diabetes & Eye Health Services – Retina Health Center

 Diabetes is a disease that impairs your body’s ability to regulate blood sugar.
 Having diabetes increases your risk of developing serious vision problems including cataracts, glaucoma, diabetic retinopathy and double vision.
 For those with diabetes, regular eye exams are recommended with a retinal specialist to avoid vision impairment due to diabetes.
 Below is a list of potential diabetic related eye health disorders Retina Health Center specializes in treatment for:

-Diabetic Retinopathy
+Diabetic Retinopathy Treatment

 Diabetic retinopathy is the general term used for eye complications affecting the retina due to diabetes.
 It is described as the weakening of the blood vessels that supply blood to the retina.
 It is the leading cause of vision loss in adults from 20 to 64 years of age, and afflicts approximately 90 percent of patients who have had diabetes for 15 years or longer.
 Juvenile diabetics are especially prone to diabetic retinopathy at an early age.
 The condition may be aggravated by pregnancy or high blood pressure.
-Fortunately, most vision loss can be prevented through regular eye examinations and early treatment.
+Fortunately, most vision loss can be prevented through regular eye examinations and early treatment for diabetic retinopathy.

 • Background diabetic retinopathy or non-proliferative diabetic retinopathy, is an early stage of the condition.
 Diabetic retinopathy involves changes in the blood vessels within the retina.
 Some shrink and others grow to form balloon-like sacs that may leak or hemorrhage.
 In the majority of cases, sight is not seriously affected.
 However, background retinopathy is a warning that sight may be endangered in the future, so more frequent eye exams are required to monitor further deterioration.